 5. Sprinkler System

-A sprinkler system inspection will protect occupants and the building structure should a fire occur.
+An emergency fire sprinkler system will protect occupants and the building structure should a fire occur.
 It can minimize the amount of damage done to the building by preventing the flames from traveling.
 Some sprinklers should be foam systems for areas that contain flammable materials, while others contain water.
 Also, be sure to get regular fire sprinkler maintenance to prevent fire sprinkler leaks.

-A fire protection plan for a commercial property will help prevent a fire from becoming completely devasting and can even contain it so that damage is minimal.
+A fire protection plan for a commercial property will help prevent a fire from becoming completely devastating and can even contain it so that damage is minimal.
 APFE can guide you through creating a strategy to protect your property in Orange County and all other California counties from this potentially catastrophic event and provide you with the necessary products and services to keep your property safe.